developscript/jQuery_dsDataTableGrid/README.md

 # jQuery_dsDataTableGrid

 _dsDataTableGrid is a plugin for [jQuery](//jquery.com) that works with AJAX requests.
-With some setting you build a dynamic grid, ideal for catalog products.
+With some settings you build a dynamic grid, ideal for catalog products.

 ### [Example...](http://developscript.github.io/jQuery_dsDataTableGrid/exemple.html)